 The Suicide Prevention Accreditation Program is for all suicide prevention and postvention programs.
 A suicide prevention program is one that is implemented to address, prevent or respond to suicidal behaviours and their impact on people, families, communities and the Australian population.

 Providers of suicide prevention and postvention programs, at different stages of implementation or maturity, can now participate in a self-directed accreditation program.

-Organisations that receive accreditation or are registered to work towards accreditation will have the opportunity to be listed in the national register of suicide prevention and postvention accredited organisations.
+Organisations that receive accreditation or are registered to work towards accreditation will have the opportunity to be listed in the national best practice register of suicide prevention and postvention accredited programs and services.

 The Accreditation Program offers a range of resources and templates that can support suicide prevention programs through the process of becoming accredited.